-In 2005, he won the Suzanne Award for Best Animation, Original Idea and Story with the animation New Penguoen 2.38.
+In 2005, he won the Suzanne Award for "Best Animation, Original Idea and Story" with the animation "New Penguoen 2.38."

-In 2010 – 2011, he became Art Director at CINECA (Bologna, Italy) for the Museo della Città di Bologna project, a stereoscopic CG animated documentary made in Blender and explaining the history of Bologna.
+From 2010 to 2011, he has been an art director at CINECA (Bologna, Italy) for the "Museo della Città di Bologna" project, which is the production of a stereoscopic CG-animated documentary made in Blender and which explains the history of the city of Bologna.

-He has conducted several presentations and workshops about Blender and its use in production.
+He has conducted several presentations and workshops about Blender and its use in productions.